-• To recreate the model, select the file concrete_tower_modelling.vbs located in the cLUSAS Installation Folder>ExamplesModeller directory.
+• To recreate the model, select the file concrete_tower_modelling.lvb that was downloaded and placed in a folder of your choosing.

 Rerun the analysis to generate the results.

 Viewing the Results

 Analysis loadcase results for each time step are added to the \bigcirc Treeview.
 The results for the last load increment (for the Long term loadcase) are set to be active by default.